 - Bake in a preheated oven at 425F for 15 minutes, then bake at 375F until the crust is golden and filling is cooked.
 Usually about another 30-45 minutes.

-You might also like my Easy Apple Pie, Pumpkin Pie with Salted Caramel Whipped Cream, and Homemade Quiche Recipe.
+You might also like my Easy Apple Pie, Pumpkin Pie with Salted Caramel Whipped Cream, and Chocolate Pecan Pie.
 Click here to see all pies and tart recipes.